Here are a few guidelines to help you determine the best way to contact me:

 I love talking about my subjects and my work, and I’m almost always happy to make myself available for interviews.
 Please note, however, that I generally prefer phone and Skype interviews over responding to written questions or e-mails, simply because those tend to take more time and work.
 That doesn’t mean I won’t respond to your written Q&A, but I’m pickier about those than I am phone interviews.

-Also: if you’d like me for a television interview or a “talking head” appearance in documentary, I’m close enough to facilities in Washington, DC, that I can probably work to accommodate you.
-I can probably even get there in a hurry–just make sure you give me a little more than two hours notice, especially in DC traffic.
+Also: if you’d like me for a television interview or a “talking head” appearance in a documentary, I’m close enough to facilities in Washington, DC, that I can probably work to accommodate you.
+I can probably even get there in a hurry–just make sure you give me a little more than an hour’s notice, especially in DC traffic.

 But hey!
 I’m also your All Things Muppets, Star Wars, Sleepy Hollow, and Dr. Seuss Guy, right?
 So if you’re putting together a conference where you need someone to discuss those topics, I’m delighted to do that, too.
-I’ve been pleased to participate in panel discussions at film and comic book conferences and conventions–I’ve even done the New York Comic Con–and I’m happy to debate which is the greatest Muppet movie, which Dr. Seuss book is the funniest, and whether Greedo shot first.
+I’ve been pleased to participate in panel discussions at film and comic book conferences and conventions–I’ve done everything from governor’s conferences to comic cons–and I’m happy to debate which is the greatest Muppet movie, which Dr. Seuss book is the funniest, and whether Greedo shot first.

 If you’re interested, please e-mail me to let me know who you are, along with the date and location of your conference.